Contact: Barb Maynes, 360-565-3005

 Olympic National Park Visitor Center

-During the winter season, the visitor center will open one hour earlier on weekends, keeping the hours of 9:00 a.m. to 4:00 p.m. on Saturday and Sunday.
+On weekends during the winter season, the Visitor Center will open one hour earlier, keeping the hours of 9:00 a.m. to 4:00 p.m. on Saturday and Sunday.

 Hurricane Ridge Visitor Center and Ski Shop

-The snack bar and ski shop, with ski and snowshoe rentals will be open on Saturdays, Sundays and holiday Mondays December 16 through April 1, and daily from Tuesday, December 26 through Monday, January 1.
+The snack bar and ski shop, with ski and snowshoe rentals will be open on Saturdays, Sundays and holiday Mondays December 15 through March 30, along with Friday, December 27 and Tuesday, January 1.